EstiNet/EstiConsole/README.md

 # EstiConsole
 EstiNet's Minecraft server console wrapper with remote access support.
+It can also wrap other JVM console programs with the same amount of functionality.

 # Protocol
 Communicating with EstiConsole is rather easy.
 Use the Socket.io library to initialize a connection.